 - An anti-inflammatory drug, mesalamine (Apriso, Asacol, others), either oral or as a suppository (Canasa) or enema

-- Oral and topical corticosteroids, such as budesonide
+- Oral and topical corticosteroids, such as budesonide or hydrocortisone

 In rare cases when pouchitis does not respond to any medications, it may be necessary to remove the pouch.